REPORT: Facebook says it removed 1.5M videos of the New Zealand mosque attack

 To get more information about this article, please visit NBCNews.com.
 To weigh in, leave a comment below.

-DML News offered you the above information as part of our ongoing effort to educate and inform people around the world.
-You can obtain additional information by visiting NBCNews.com
+DML News App offered you the above aggregated article preview as part of our ongoing effort to educate and inform people around the world about news, events, and politics.
+We encourage you to obtain additional information by visiting NBCNews.com